Presencial, Online, Streaming

 • Journal and general ledger.

 • Annual Accounts.
-Financial statements that comprise them.
-Standard, abbreviated and SMEs.
+Financial statements included.
+Standard, abridged and SMEs.
 (Limits).

-• Practical cases of the main areas that make up the Financial Statements of Companies:
+• Practical cases of the main areas that make up companies’ financial statements:

 • Fixed assets – grants.